Kanal A

 Kanal A is the first Slovenian commercial television station.
 The channel, which operates within PRO PLUS d.o.o., has national coverage.
-In its primary target group of viewers (18–49 years), Kanal A is the second most watched TV channel in Slovenia.

-Viewers are offered the news program The World (SVET), which is broadcast on working days.
-In the fall of 2011 SVET launched a new Saturday edition: World: Zoom (Svet: Povečava).
-Kanal A also screens Moto GP races, TopGear, a program for car enthusiasts called The steering wheel (Volan).
-From autumn 2013 a new reality show TOP 4 with Tjaša Kokalj is screened.

-Kanal A also screens several popular international formats, top feature films and hit series.
+Its primary target group are viewers 18–49 years.

+Viewers can watch news on Svet, which is broadcast on working days.
+Kanal A is home of sport as UEFA Champions League games are being broadcast on the channel, while sports fans can also enjoy MotoGP and Moto2 races as well as variety of other sports.
+Channel offers different TV series and movies.

 History

 Viewers have been able to watch Kanal A since 16 May 1991.
 It was a completely new element on the Slovenian television market and at the time, the first independent television station on the territory of former Yugoslavia.
+The channel, however, started off with problems, such as a limited starting capital and the lack of funding necessary for proper national programming.
 Development accelerated with the entrance of SBS (1997), which enabled development of fast television technologies and internet.

 On 23 October 2000 Kanal A merged with PRO PLUS d.o.o.
 The programming scheme was changed and Kanal A now offers even wider and complementary selection of contents to POP TV.
 On 1 October 2001, the first news magazine program called Extra was launched (forerunner of Extra Magazine) and also a modern and urban weather forecast Meteor with foreign Slovenian-speaking hosts.
 Kanal A sets the glamour trends with Oscars (March 2001) and from May 2001, six years in a row, also with the beauty contests; Slovenia Miss Universe and Miss Universe World.
-In May 2002, Kanal A offered exclusive coverage for Slovenian territory of the World Football Championship in Tokio and in June 2006 one-half (32) of the matches of the World Football Championship in Germany.
+In May 2002, Kanal A offered exclusive coverage for Slovenian territory of the World Football Championship in Japan and in June 2006 one-half (32) of the matches of the World Football Championship in Germany.

 On 27 March 2002 Kanal A launched the first reality show in Slovenia – Popstars, and one year later the second version of that music Odyssey.
 The music groups Bepop and Unique were born on Kanal A. Younger audiences were also able to enjoy the music show Non-Stop Music from March 2004 to the end of August 2004 the show E+, which presents »All you Need for Life«.
-Kanal A also offered the shows Katarina (2007), TV Tuba (2008), Svingerji (2008), Zvezda pokra (2010), etc. In February 2007, The World was launched as the first news show on Kanal A.
+Kanal A also offered the shows Katarina (2007), TV Tuba (2008), Svingerji (2008), Zvezda pokra (2010), etc. In February 2007, news programme Svet was launched as the first news show on Kanal A.